 - 1. The weather can change very quickly in the mountains.
-Which factors of the Australian alpine climate should we be careful about? - 2.
-What types of avalanche can occur in the Australian Alpine Environment and briefly describe each? - Explain the environmental philosophy of the "leave no trace" code.
-Vegetation in the alpine region can be grouped in which three zones? - What's the best time of year to look at wild flowers?
+Which factors of the Australian alpine climate should we be careful about? - What types of avalanche can occur in the Australian Alpine Environment and briefly describe each? - 3.
+Explain the environmental philosophy of the "leave no trace" code. - 4.
+Vegetation in the alpine region can be grouped in which three zones? - What's the best time of year to look at wild flowers? - 6.
+Explain a fast surface search?